 You see, one of the biggest misconceptions about forgiveness is that by forgiving someone we somehow make right what they did.
 We believe that if we forgive, then we condone their actions.

 Nothing could be further from the truth.

 You see, your dreams and your journey are present-time things.
 They know nothing of the past and are unconcerned with the future.
-Dreams manifest in the now.
-The energy of your journey only exists...read more
+Dreams manifest in the...read more